Wyoming commemorates 150th anniversary of first woman's vote

 In 2019, Wyoming celebrated the 150th anniversary of women’s suffrage – 50 years before the 19th Amendment – and the Wyoming Office of Tourism marked the milestone by declaring it the “Year of Wyoming Women” with special exhibits and events throughout the state.
 On Dec.
 10, 1869, the Wyoming territory became the first in the nation to guarantee women the unconditional suffrage including the right to vote, hold public office and serve on a jury.

-“As we celebrate Women’s Equality Day today, it’s important to recognize the trailblazing women, like Louisa Swain, who paved the way for so many women and for future generations,” Diane Shober, executive director of Wyoming Office of Tourism said in a press release.
+“As we celebrate Women’s Equality Day today, it’s important to recognize the trailblazing women, like Louisa Swain, who paved the way for so many women and for future generations,” said Diane Shober, executive director of Wyoming Office of Tourism.
 “The West played a pivotal role in the passing of the 19th Amendment and the pioneering spirit of Wyoming’s women continues to live on today.”

 “We will utilize the unique convergence of the anniversaries of Louisa’s historic vote and the ratification of the 19th amendment to highlight the role women play in our society and to celebrate Wyoming’s ongoing legacy as the Equality State,” Brandon Kirkham, board chairman for The Louisa Swain Foundation said in the release.
 “We are proud to have such a wonderful partnership with the Wyoming Office of Tourism and the American Trucking Association to bring this commemorative moment to a national scale.”

 — Dec.
-10, 2019: 150th anniversary of Governor Campbell signing the Women's Suffrage Act into law.
+10, 2019: 150th anniversary of Gov. John Campbell signing the Women’s Suffrage Act into law.
 Wyoming’s Territorial Legislature passed the first unconditional suffrage act which also included that women could hold any office as afforded to men.

 — Aug.
 18, 2020: 100th anniversary of the 19th Amendment being ratified and amended to the U.S. Constitution.

 — Aug.
-26, 2020: Women’s Equality Day; 100th anniversary of the 19th Amendment officially certified to the U.S. Constitution and forever protecting women’s right to vote.
+26, 2020: Women’s Equality Day on the 100th anniversary of the 19th Amendment officially certified to the U.S. Constitution and forever protecting women’s right to vote.

 — Sept 6, 2020: 150th anniversary of the Women’s First Vote — In Laramie, Louisa Swain became the first woman in the world to cast a ballot under full civic equality to men.